Histamine: Sleep-wake regulation

 Histamine is a neurotransmitter that is released from histaminergic neurons which project out of the mammalian hypothalamus.
 The cell bodies of these neurons are located in a portion of the posterior hypothalamus known as the tuberomammillary nucleus (TMN).
-The histamine neurons in this region comprise the brain's histamine system, which projects widely throughout the brain and includes axonal projections to the cortex, medial forebrain bundle, other hypothalamic nuclei, medial septum, the nucleus of the diagonal band, ventral tegmental area, amygdala, striatum, substantia nigra, hippocampus, thalamus and elsewhere.
+The histamine neurons in this region comprise the brain's histamine system, which projects widely throughout the brain and includes axonal projections to the cerebral cortex, medial forebrain bundle, other hypothalamic nuclei, medial septum, the nucleus of the diagonal band, ventral tegmental area, amygdala, striatum, substantia nigra, hippocampus, thalamus and elsewhere.
 The histamine neurons in the TMN are involved in regulating the sleep-wake cycle and promote arousal when activated.
 The neural firing rate of histamine neurons in the TMN is strongly positively correlated with an individual's state of arousal.
 These neurons fire rapidly during periods of wakefulness, fire more slowly during periods of relaxation/tiredness, and stop firing altogether during REM and NREM (non-REM) sleep.

-First-generation H_{1} antihistamines (i.e., antagonists of histamine receptor H_{1}) are capable of crossing the blood–brain barrier and produce drowsiness by antagonizing histamine H_{1} receptors in the tuberomammillary nucleus.
+First-generation H_{1} antihistamines (that is, antagonists of histamine receptor H_{1}) are capable of crossing the blood–brain barrier and produce drowsiness by antagonizing histamine H_{1} receptors in the tuberomammillary nucleus.
 The newer class of second-generation H_{1} antihistamines do not readily permeate the blood–brain barrier and thus are less likely to cause sedation, although individual reactions, concomitant medications and dosage may increase the likelihood of a sedating effect.
 In contrast, histamine H_{3} receptor antagonists increase wakefulness.
-Similar to the sedative effect of first-generation H_{1} antihistamines, an inability to maintain vigilance can occur from the inhibition of histamine biosynthesis or the loss (i.e., degeneration or destruction) of histamine-releasing neurons in the TMN.
+Similar to the sedative effect of first-generation H_{1} antihistamines, an inability to maintain vigilance can occur from the inhibition of histamine biosynthesis or the loss (degeneration or destruction) of histamine-releasing neurons in the TMN.